What is a biological pathway?

 For your body to develop properly and stay healthy, many things must work together at many different levels - from organs to cells to genes.

-Still, it's important to keep in mind that biological pathways do not always work properly.
+Biological pathways do not always work properly.
 When something goes wrong in a pathway, the result can be a disease such as cancer or diabetes.

 What are some types of biological pathways?

 Metabolic pathways make possible the chemical reactions that occur in our bodies.
-An example of a metabolic pathway is the process by which your cells break down food into energy molecules that can be stored for later use.
+An example of a metabolic pathway is the process by which cells break down food into energy molecules that can be stored for later use.
 Other metabolic pathways actually help to build molecules.

 What is a biological network?